Kinematics of robotic manipulators - forward kinematics 1

 Note that the rotational part of the transformation matrix in the upper left hand section is the identity matrix.
 This is consistent with no rotation.

-We use the transformation matrix T12 to state co-ordinates x2, y2, z2 within frame 2 in terms of co-ordinates x1, y1, z1 within frame1 from the equation:
+We use the transformation matrix T12 to state co-ordinates x2, y2, z2 within frame 2 in terms of co-ordinates x1, y1, z1 within frame 1 from the equation:

-We want to express co-ordinates of the origin of frame 2 in terms of the co-ordinates of frame 1 (our real world co-ordinates).
 The origin of frame 2 has co-ordinates: x2 = 0, y2 = 0, z2 = 0 giving:

-Transformation - frame 2 and frame 3
+Transformation - frame 3 to frame 2

 robot co-ordinate frames